0day-ci/linux/Documentation/filesystems/fsverity.rst

 users' needs, fs-verity optionally supports a simple signature verification mechanism where users can configure the kernel to require that all fs-verity files be signed by a key loaded into a keyring; see `Built-in signature verification`_.

-Support for fs-verity file hashes in IMA (Integrity Measurement Architecture) policies is also planned.
+IMA (Integrity Measurement Architecture) supports fs-verity file digests based signatures stored as security.ima xattrs, which are identified by the signature type IMA_VERITY_DIGSIG.

 User API
 ========